jared-richard-clarke/student/README.md

 # Didact
-A general repository for programs that I find informative and interesting.
+I'm teaching myself how to program.
+This repository is a collection of programs I use to improve my learning.